jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).370a.png)

-The parent overrode the overridable procedure B. A call to B will resolve to a call to C instead.
+The parent overrode the overridable procedure B. A call to B might resolve to a call to C instead.
 You can see that overriding means that the parent gives a child’s procedure a reference line to one of its own procedures.

 In the replacement procedure, you can still call the base procedure.
 That way you can both override procedures of the child or extend them.